 It is important to sleep on your left side while pregnant.
-This positioning allows for the best blood flow to the baby, your uterus, and your kidneys.
-However, it is not a good idea to lie flat on your back for long, especially after 20 weeks of pregnancy.
-The reason for this is, when you lie on your back, your uterus compresses a major blood vessel called the vena cava.
-When that blood vessel is compressed, it disrupts the blood flow to your baby and can leave you feeling dizzy, nauseous, and short of breath.
+This positioning allows for the best blood flow to the baby, uterus, and kidneys.
+However, lying flat on your back for long, especially after 20 weeks of pregnancy, is not a good idea.
+This is because when you lie on your back, your uterus compresses a major blood vessel called the vena cava.
+When that blood vessel is compressed, it disrupts the blood flow to your baby and can leave you feeling dizzy, nauseous, and short of breath.2

 5. Get some pillows.

 Pillows can be helpful for a few different problems.
 If you do have heartburn or congestion, elevating your head can help.
 Specific pregnancy pillows can help you get comfortable as well.
 You could also use a pillow to cushion your knees to help you sleep.
-I still sleep with a pillow between my knees even though I’m not currently pregnant!
+Even though I’m not pregnant, I still sleep with a pillow between my knees!
 It is still comfortable.

 6. Practice relaxation techniques.

 Shutting off electronics for at least an hour before bed can help you calm down.
-If you experience anxiety, consider other relaxation techniques such as yoga, a warm bath, a sound machine, soothing music, or massage.
-Journaling or talking about your fears regarding birth or becoming a parent can also help to reduce your anxiety.
+If you experience anxiety during your pregnancy, consider other relaxation techniques such as prenatal yoga, a warm bath, a sound machine, soothing music, or massage.
+Journaling or discussing your fears regarding birth or becoming a parent can also help reduce your anxiety.

 7. Take naps whenever you can.

-It is essential to get enough rest while pregnant, so if you can take a nap during the day, you should.
+Prioritizing rest and sleep while pregnant is essential, so if you can nap during the day, you should.
 Naps will help you get the additional rest that you need.

 8. Cut down on caffeine.

-If you are having trouble sleeping, caffeine may be contributing to the problem too.
+If you are having trouble sleeping, caffeine may also contribute to the problem.
 You may want to cut down or cut out caffeine entirely and see if it helps.
 Avoid caffeine later in the day, and note that caffeine is also present in tea, soft drinks, chocolate, energy drinks, and certain medications, such as flu and cold remedies.